 - Maintain a minimum 3.0 cumulative GPA at the end of each pre-pharmacy year

-- Earn a “C-” or higher in all pre-pharmacy courses
+- Earn a “C-” or 1.7 GPA or higher in all pre-pharmacy courses

 - Apply through Early Decision and complete all the admission requirements of the Doctor of Pharmacy program.